Equivariant higher twisted K-theory of SU(n) for exponential functor twists: Introduction

 Even though to our knowledge equivariant exponential functor twists of the form studied here have not been considered in the literature before, similar exponential morphisms played a crucial role in \cite{Teleman-ModuliOfSurfaces:2004}.
 Instead of a localisation of $KU$, the ring spectrum considered by Teleman is $KU[[t]]$, the power series completion of $K$-theory and he shows that

 is a Frobenius algebra and therefore extends to a 2D topological field theory for admissible higher twists $\tau$.

-We expect the same to be true for the equivariant higher twisted $K$-groups $K^G_{\dim(G)}(C^*(\cE))$ and find evidence for this conjecture in the following remarkable properties of these groups (which are to be understood after rationalisation for $n = 3$): \begin{itemize} \item The spectral sequence collapses on the $E^2$-page for all exponential functor twists. \item The $R_F(G)$-module $K_{\dim(G)}^G(C^*(\cE))$ is a quotient of $R_F(G)$ by an ideal.
-In particular, it carries a ring structure. \item The local coefficient system in the $SU(3)$-case over the Lie algebra~$\liet$ of $\bT^2$ is determined by a homomorphism
+Our low dimensional computations for $n = 2$ and for $n=3$ (after rationalisation) suggest that the higher twisted $K$-groups $K^G_{\dim(G)}(C^*(\cE))$ share a lot of the remarkable properties of the classical ones: \begin{itemize} \item[$\bullet$] The spectral sequence collapses on the $E_2$-page for all exponential functor twists. \item[$\bullet$] The $R_F(G)$-module $K_{\dim(G)}^G(C^*(\cE))$ is a quotient of $R_F(G)$ by an ideal.
+In particular, it carries a ring structure. \item[$\bullet$] The local coefficient system in the $SU(3)$-case over the Lie algebra~$\liet$ of $\bT^2$ is determined by a homomorphism